JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.6.0 (Bethesda) - 2023-10-10

+## Changes

+### Learning and Reference Resources

+- **Resource Index**: A new section that allows authors to post the link and description of their guide directly to the new resources page in order to further integrate the learn-sims.org site with the SIMS Portal.

 # 1.5.3 (Medical Center) - 2023-10-06

 ## Fixes